drawbuildplay/blog/content/blog/free-over-the-air-tv.md

 +++
 categories = ["smart-home"]
 date = "2018-12-19"
 description = "Watch TV for free without cable with an Apple TV, HDHomeRun, and over the air broadcasts.
 Stop spending hundreds of $$$ on cable.
-We stopped paying them back in 2015 by combining free over the air live TV with Netflix.
+We stopped paying them back in 2015 by combining free over the air live antenna TV with Netflix.
 Learn how you can do this too." title = "Watch TV for Free without cable"
 [images]
 name = "Watch TV for free with an HDHomeRun and an Apple TV"